devennn/devennn.github.io/_posts/2020-05-10-predicting-unknown-words-word2vec.md

 title: Find similar words for unknown word in Word2Vec
 ---

-Word2Vec is no doubt a powerful algorithm to compute word embeddings.
-The one layer network make it consume less compute power while producing excellent result compared to other embeddings algorithm.
-One of its downside is the inability to identify new words.
+Word2Vec is, no doubt, a powerful algorithm to compute word embeddings.
+The one-layer network makes it consume less compute power while producing excellent results compared to other embeddings algorithms.
+One of its downsides is the inability to identify new words.
 In this post, I tested a simple method to overcome this problem.

-The test dataset used is the COVID-19 Malaysian tweets.
-I also pretrained a Word2Vec model on Malaysian Tweets.
-One interesting observation on Twitter dataset is the variation of words caused by typo, prefix or someone just think it is better to add extra letter.
+The test dataset used is COVID-19 Malaysian tweets.
+I also pre-trained a Word2Vec model on Malaysian Tweets.
+One interesting observation on the Twitter dataset is the variation of words caused by typo, prefix, or someone thinks it is better to add an extra letter.
 ```
 psttt -> ['pssttt', 'pstt', 'psstttt', 'psssttt']

 entrances -> ['entrance', 'entranced', 'enterance', 'entrace']
 ```

-The word ```psttt``` is not a formal word.
-But, we definitely understand the meaning.
-So, we don't really care how the word is spelled.
-The second word, ```entrances``` exists in english dictionary.
+The word ```psttt``` is informal.
+But, we understand the meaning.
+So, we don't care how the word is spelled.
+The second word, ```entrances``` exists in the English dictionary.
 We may or may not care how it is spelled as long as we understand it.
-For human, most of the times, we're able to understand mispelled words.
-For a computer, one missing letter is enough to convice the words are not the same.
+For humans, most of the time, we're able to comprehend misspelled words.
+For a computer, one missing letter is enough to convince the words are not the same.

 # Predict unknown words

 Since word embeddings are trained based on context words, we can use this idea to predict similar words as well.
-We understand that frequent words in the tranining corpus will have better embedding representation.
-In a social media corpus, this idea can be tricky since we don't know what is the most used words.
+We understand that frequent words in the training corpus will have better embedding representation.
+In a social media corpus, this idea can be tricky since we don't know the most used words.
 In the example above, we don't know which of the variation of ```psttt``` is the most frequent.
 But, that doesn't matter since we only want to find similar words.
-So, any variation is okay as long as the word make sense for computer and human especially.
+So, any variation is okay as long as the word makes sense for computers and humans, especially.

 With this understanding, the plan overview is:
-1. Generate simillar words from vocabulary.
+1. Generate similar words from the vocabulary.
 I am using difflib get_close_matches here.
-It will generate 7 close match string from the model vocabulary list.
+It will generate seven close match string from the model vocabulary list.
 ```python
  results = difflib.get_close_matches(word, model_vocab, n=7)
 ```

-2. Compare every similar strings to the context words from the sentence
+2. Compare every similar string to the context words from the sentence.
 ```python
 similarity_score = [model.wv.similarity(r, token) for r in results]
 ```